 PR: How much time can be saved by using a 3D scan versus say a conventional space measuring technique.

 MG: That’s an interesting question.
 How much time you can spend, in terms of capturing the data?
 It’s about the same, it’s not really going to save you any time.
 But where it would save you time is if you hire someone to come to your house and take the square footage measurements, they’re going to come back and be like “it’s 10×9” and that’s great but like what do you do with that number?
 What do you do with the measurements?
 With 3D scanning sure it takes about the same amount of time to calculate but you end up with a 3D model.
 Instantly you can perceive the space better, express scale and interpret and modify it if necessary.
 It gives you a lot more value than just a simple number.
 A number is good on a 2D floor plan but it doesn’t really help you if you’re trying to figure out if a sofa fits in your room or not.
+Ultimately, I think we’re going to see a lot more of advancements such as 3d exterior rendering services, revolutionising architecture in the near future.

 See how comprehensive 3D scans can be, by looking at this matterport image of the penthouse projects LNG Studios has done.